sarah-jensen/note-taker/README.md

   ## Installation
-  N/A; you may access the application here.
+  N/A; you may access the application [here](https://github.com/sarah-jensen/note-taker).

   ## Usage
-  On the Note-Taker Application landing page, click the "Get Started" button to create and manage your notes.
-Click the "+" button to create a new note; your note must contain a title or a title+body to be saved.
-Save your note by clicking the "save" icon.
+  - On the Note-Taker Application landing page, click the "Get Started" button to create and manage your notes.
+  - Click the "+" button to create a new note; your note must contain a title and a body to be saved.
+  - Save your note by clicking the "save" icon.
+  - Your saved notes will display on the left side of the page.
+Click the title of a note to view it.
+  - Click the "delete" icon to delete a note.

   ## Credits
-  Source code provided by UC Berkeley Fullstack Flex Web Developemnt coding bootcamp.
+  Source code provided by UC Berkeley Fullstack Flex Web Development coding bootcamp.
   License badges created by [shields.io](https://shields.io/)

   ## Tests